Q: Does Bowie State University (BSU) offer degree-producing nursing programs?

 A: Yes.
 BSU offers the Bachelor of Science and Master of Science in nursing (BS and MS).
 These programs are accredited by both the Accreditation Commission for Education in Nursing (ACEN), Inc. and the Maryland Board of Nursing.

 Q: I am a graduating high school student and desire to pursue nursing as my major.
 Can I go directly into the nursing program?

 A: Incoming freshman students can apply to the Traditional BS Nursing program track during their second semester of freshman year after completing the prerequisite courses outlined in the Traditional BS Progression Plan.
-The student will meet with a nursing Academic Advisor to prepare for admission to the program.
+The student will meet with an Academic Advisor to prepare for admission to the program.
 Candidates are required to have no less than a 2.75 cumulative GPA along with a 2.5 GPA in the science prerequisites.
 Please note that the selection process is highly competitive and there will be more applicants than space available.

 A: Yes.
 The transfer student must receive general admission to BSU as a full-time, degree-seeking student for the fall semester.
 Transfer students with 50 or more academic credits are encouraged to apply to the Accelerated BS Nursing Program.
 This program track accepts applications each spring semester and admits students for each summer.
 The student will meet with a nursing Academic Advisor to prepare for admission to the program.

 Applicants are elgible for consideration pending completion of all prerequisite courses based on the criteria for admission.
 Accelerated BS applicants must have no less than a 3.0 cumulative GPA and a 3.0 GPA in the science prerequisites.
 Additionally, transfer students are required to provide sealed offiical academic transcripts as stipulated within the program admission requirements.
 Science courses cannot be older than five years from the date of acceptance into the nursing program.

 Q: How long will it take a student to complete the BSU nursing program?